chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 We want to enable SSH, so on the ESXi server itself, press F2

-1 At the direct console of the ESXi host, press F2 and provide credentials when prompted.
+1. At the direct console of the ESXi host, press F2 and provide credentials when prompted.

-2 Scroll to Troubleshooting Options and press Enter.
+2. Scroll to Troubleshooting Options and press Enter.

-3 Choose Enable ESXi shell and Enable SSH and press Enter once on each of them
+3. Choose Enable ESXi shell and Enable SSH and press Enter once on each of them
+4. Press Esc until you return to the main direct console screen.

+### Set static IP for the ESXi host

+1. Press F2 on the ESXi console, provide credentials

+2. Configure management network -&gt; IPV4 Configuration

+3. Press space on `Set static ipv4 address`

-4 Press Esc until you return to the main direct console screen.
+4. Press Esc until you return to the main direct console screen.

+###  Adding a datastore to ESXi

+Add the big drive, where the virtual machines will be stored as a datastore in ESXi.
+In the ESXi web client press `Storage `in the left side pane.
+Just follow the instructions after selecting `New datastire `from the menu, add a drive, give it a name like Kingston SSD 512 GB and use the whole drive as one partition.